 PRIVO is an FTC-approved COPPA Safe Harbor organization and manages the parental consent and adult verification process on behalf of CompTIA.

-CompTIA requires Verifiable Parental Consent (VPC) before allowing minors to create accounts or access learning and certification services.
+CompTIA requires Verifiable Parental Consent (VPC) before allowing minors under the age of 13 to create accounts or access learning and certification services.

-This ensures compliance with COPPA and global child data privacy regulations and protects minors’ personal information.
+This ensures compliance with COPPA and global child data privacy regulations and protects minors’ (under the age of 13) personal information.

 What is the instructor’s role in the PRIVO process?